epam/hub-google-stacks/hub-composer-demo-app.md

 You will be prompted for Composer version - use values `v1` or `v2`.
 Read more about configuration options here: https://cloud.google.com/composer/docs/how-to/managing/creating

-There are other parameters, that can be modified by the user via `hub-composer.yaml` file
+The following additional parameters can be modified in `hub-composer.yaml` file

 | Name      | Description | Default Value |
 | :-------- | :--------   | :-------- |